False Water Cobra Care Guide

 There are a few different substrate options you can use for False Water Cobras, but ideally you will want your substrate to have enough absorption for their messy excrement, and be fine enough that it will not cause problems if ingested.
-We prefer to use the SoPhresh brand of paper pellets or SaniChips as substrate since they have great absorption properties and are easy to clean up.
-However, since these substrates do not hold humidity too well, an appropriately sized humid hide should be used in combination.
+We prefer to use SaniChips as substrate since they have great absorption properties and are easy to clean up.
 False Water Cobras are neotropical, thus humidity of around 70-75% is ideal.
 As their common name implies, providing them with a large water basin that allows them to comfortably submerge themselves in is important for them to thrive.
 There are various ways to offer a water basin.
 Some keepers convert a section of their enclosure into a filtered water feature, while others provide a removable and/or drainable basin that can be easily cleaned when necessary.
 Keep in mind that False Water Cobras frequently defecate in their water, therefore you will want to avoid making the water feature so complex or elaborate that it becomes difficult to clean in an effective and efficient manner.

 There are a variety of ways to provide heat for False Water Cobras.
 You can use a UTH (under-tank heater), heat tape, CHE (ceramic heat emitter), or ambient heat.
 For additional enrichment, you can even provide full spectrum UVA + UVB during the early afternoon hours to allow them to bask as they enjoy doing in the wild.

-Regarding temperatures, you will want to maintain a warm side of around 85°F, an ambient of 78-80°F, and a cool side of 75-77°F. Remember to equip your main heat sources with an accurate and reliable thermostat to regulate the temperature and assure it does not ever exceed 90°F. False Water Cobras are very sensitive to high temperatures and will quickly perish if they are exposed to high temperatures for too long.
+Regarding temperatures, you will want to maintain a warm side of around 82-85°F (27-29°C), with an ambient temperature of 75-78°F (24-26°).
+Remember to equip your main heat sources with an accurate and reliable thermostat to regulate the temperature and assure it does not ever exceed 90°F. False Water Cobras are very sensitive to high temperatures and will quickly perish if they are exposed to high temperatures for too long.